What are ‘pins and needles?’

 The 3rd type of radiculopathy is thoracic.
 It’s less common, but usually presents as a band of pain around the chest and/or pins and needles in the abdomen, chest, or middle back.

-While not always the case, chronic paresthesia may be a sign of nerve damage or peripheral neuropathy.
-The most common cause of neuropathy is diabetes.
+While not always the case, chronic paresthesia may be a sign of nerve damage.
+The most common cause of nerve damage is diabetes.

 - Bone marrow or connective tissue disorders